 We all love a casual table setting, but casual doesn’t have to come at the cost of taste or order.
 Your napkins don’t have to be shaped like an envelope or lotus flower, but folding beautiful printed or solid napkins on the left side of the dinner plate can give a casual setting just the right amount of pop.

 End the night on a high note!
-Table setting sticklers insist on clearing the table of all wineglasses, but this clearly doesn’t apply when you’re having desert wine.
+Table setting sticklers insist on clearing the table of all wineglasses, but this clearly doesn’t apply when you’re having dessert wine.